 The one-time, non-refundable application fee of $50.00 can be paid online, via international wire transfer through Flywire, or at the HCC Cashier Offices.

 Do I need to have insurance?

 Yes.
 All international students are required to carry health insurance that is valid for a minimum period of one year.
 Proof of insurance is required for each year of enrollment.
-Insurance plans with premiums and benefits directed to the needs of international students are available through Insurance for Students, Inc. Health insurance through IFS is mandatory for all international students unless proof of comparable insurance is provided to IFS and the CIE.
+Insurance plans with premiums and benefits directed to the needs of international students are available through Insurance for Students, Inc. (IFS).
+Health insurance through IFS is mandatory for all international students unless proof of comparable insurance is provided to IFS and the Center for International Education.
 IFS must confirm that the student's coverage is comparable.

 Do I have to take the Test of English as a Foreign Language (TOEFL) before I can be admitted to HCC?